In Search of James P. Johnson

 Like most jazz, James P.’s art is fundamentally the art of “feel.”
 Compared to contemporary recordings of George Gershwin or Zez Confrey playing the piano, Johnson is D’Angelo.
 However, there are other comparisons to make.

 It seems like the New York players learned about the real jazz feel not from their homegrown talent.
 Instead, musicians from New Orleans, Chicago, and Kansas City brought that information to them.
 Johnson got to hear Jelly Roll Morton in 1911 when Morton visited New York.
 This was one of Johnson’s most important formative experiences, but later on he said Morton wasn’t a very good musician.
 James P.’s student Duke Ellington went even further, saying that “Jelly Roll Morton played piano like one of those high school teachers in Washington.”
-If you hunt through the literature there are many moments of tension between Morton and various New Yorkers: he must have been a rare character indeed to get everybody so mad at him.
+There are many recorded moments of tension between Morton and various New Yorkers.
+He must have been a rare character indeed to get everybody so mad at him.

 However, in my opinion, Jelly Roll’s solo recordings from 1923 exhibit even deeper feel than most of James P. Johnson’s 78s.
-There certainly isn’t the “breathlessness” that can crop in James P’s. records.
-Therefore, for the contemporary listener, Morton’s solo recordings are probably a better introduction to 1920’s jazz piano than James P. (Duke is completely wrong about Jelly Roll, at least on Morton’s first solo recordings.)
+There certainly isn’t any “breathlessness."
+Therefore, for the contemporary listener, Morton’s solo recordings are probably a better introduction to 1920’s jazz piano than James P. Johnson.
+(Duke is completely wrong about Jelly Roll, at least on Morton’s first solo recordings.)
 They certainly make for an interesting comparison: after listening to a lot of Morton, James P. seems like an express train, and after listening to a lot of James P., Jelly Roll seems awfully slow.